z-gong/mstk/docs/examples.rst

 Assign atom types using customized typing rule
 ----------------------------------------------

-Atom type is the most basic element in a force field.
+Atom type is the most fundamental element in a force field.
 It determines which parameters should be used for describing the potential energy of each topological element (bond, angle, etc...) in a simulation system.
 The assignment of atom types is usually the most cumbersome task in a simulation workflow.
 For bio simulations, template matching is commonly used, because almost all bio-polymers are made of several kinds of repeating units.